This page explains timelines, submissions and documentation, the parties involved, the review hearing and the outcome.

 - the review applicant

-- the provisional appointee
+- the nominated appointee

-- the chair of the selection panel.
+- a representative of the delegate (generally the chair or member of the selection panel).

 The hearing is also attended by